jesusxambro/tea-survey/README.md

-A simple survey form asking people why they joined the military.
+A simple survey form asking people why they like tea.

 You can view the page here: